“I can tolerate the heat, but what I can't stand is this humidity!”

 I can't stand people who make racist jokes.

 It's not that common to use "stand" this way in positive sentences.
-Instead, say that you "can tolerate ___" or "can handle ___"
+Instead of saying that you can stand something, say that you can "tolerate" or "handle" it:

 The example at top could also be said this way: